lorforlinux/docs.beagleboard.io/boards/beagleplay/demos-and-tutorials/low-power-video-doorbell.rst

 Once your hardware, software and devicetree changes are all set, and you boot till linux prompt we can finally start with the final bit!

-.. todo:: Add more information on how each command is working.
+.. todo:: Add more information on how each gst command is working.

 1. Run the following gst pipeline: